Overview - 2019/2020

 Phone: 519-452-4430 x4181

-This is a highly competitive program; the number of qualified applicants exceeds the number of seats available.
+This is a competitive program (at the London Campus only); the number of qualified applicants exceeds the number of seats available.
+Please see www.fanshawec.ca/hcp for descriptions of grades and educational background required for a successful application.

 OSSD with courses from the College (C), University (U),